tristanls/ack/README.md

   * `tag`: _String_ A unique identifier to track this ack chain.
   * `xorStamp`: _Buffer_ Initial stamp to start the ack chain for `tag`.

+Creates a tracker for the new ack chain identified by `tag` and using `xorStamp` as the initial state.

 #### ack.fail(tag)

   * `tag`: _String_ A unique identifier of a previously added `tag`.